- Name of service - Service Delivery Residential Care Homes for older people and people with Learning Disabilities

 - Characteristics (such as ethnicity, language, medical conditions, nationality, country of birth and funding source);

-- Care Plans and Assessment information in all activities of daily living, includes physical and mental abilities, health and hygiene, dietary, religious, cultural and social/occupational
+- Care Plans and Assessment information in all activities of daily living, includes physical and mental abilities, health and hygiene, dietary, religious, cultural, social and occupational

 - Life Histories, which would include personal relationships, family history, interests and hobbies, religious preferences, strengths and abilities

 - Medical History and medication history including your physical and mental health and mental capacity, hospital admissions and discharge information

 - Risk assessments including areas such as nutrition, pain, falls, pressure area care, behaviours

 - Advanced decisions and end of life care

 How we are allowed to use your personal data

 We collect and use your personal data to meet our legal obligations under the Health and Social Care Act 2008 supported by legislation and statutory guidance.

 Who we share your personal data with